adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 permalink: /explorer/home/
 ---

-# Explorer and First Queries
+# Explorer

-Now that you're in good shape to use the MFG Data Model API, we can start experimenting with the queries and the explorer to get more comfortable with this new service.
+Now that you're in good shape to use the **MFG Data Model API**, we can start experimenting with the queries and the explorer to get more comfortable with this new service.

 In this section, we'll introduce you to the interface that will help you explore your design data, focusing mainly on the API.
 As said before, we don't want you to worry about frameworks, coding, and cloud providers.
 We can keep it simple using the [explorer](https://mfgdatamodel-explorer.autodesk.io).